 Yeah – he’s a fan.

 One of the things I love about lasagna is it’s versatility.
-It’s perfect as a weeknight family meal, but just as great for a Sunday dinner with company.
-It can also be made ahead of time and frozen for an easy meal in the future.
+It’s perfect as a weeknight family meal.
+And it’s just as great for a Sunday dinner with company.
+You can also freeze this lasagna for an easy meal in the future.

 These noodles always cook perfectly al dente, and the lasagna noodles fit perfectly in a 9×13 inch baking dish!
-No cutting or breaking noodles to try and cover the dish, it’s just three noodles for each layer.
+No cutting or breaking noodles to try and cover the dish.
+Just three noodles for each layer.
 Exactly.
 That made me really happy.

 I may need to get out more.

 If you’ve never made homemade lasagna before, you should definitely try this recipe!
-It has been given rave reviews from everyone who tries it.
-It takes a little time to prepare, but it isn’t difficult – and is completely worth the time!
+It receives rave reviews from everyone who tries it.
+It takes a little time to prepare, but it isn’t difficult.
+It’s completely worth the time!

 How to make perfect homemade Lasagna:

-- To freeze this lasagna, simply layer it in the pan as directed and then cover it tightly.
+• To freeze this lasagna, simply layer it in the pan as directed and then cover it tightly.
 When you’re ready to bake let it defrost in the refrigerator overnight and then bake as directed.
 If it’s still a bit frozen it may take a little more time.
 Just bake it until it is hot and bubbling.
-If the cheese is getting too browned, you can cover it with tin foil until it is finished.
+You can cover the lasagna with foil if the cheese is browning too much.

-- If you don’t want your baking dish staying in the freezer, you can line the dish with a double layer of aluminum foil before layering the ingredients in it.
-Once it’s frozen you can pop the frozen lasagna out to leave in the freezer.
+• If you don’t want your baking dish staying in the freezer, you can line the dish with a double layer of aluminum foil before layering the ingredients in it.
+Once it’s frozen you can pop the frozen lasagna out of the pan.
 Remove the foil before placing it back in the dish to defrost and bake.

-- Here are a few more cheesy pasta dishes for you: Ravioli Lasagna, Mexican One Pan Pasta, and Baked Shrimp Pasta with Mushroom Alfredo Sauce
+Here are a few more cheesy pasta dishes for you:

 Ingredients